The Most Productive Egg-Laying Chicken Breeds thumbnail image

 The Most Productive Egg-Laying Chicken Breeds

-There are many reasons to start raising chickens in your own backyard, but one of the most popular perks is the farm-fresh eggs.
+There are many benefits to start raising chickens in your own backyard, but one of the most popular perks is the farm-fresh eggs.
 A coop full of happy, healthy birds can provide you and your family with delicious and nutritious eggs throughout the season.

 A lot of different factors, including the type of chickens you own, influence how often your hens lay eggs.
 Check out these top choices if you want the most productive egg-laying chicken breeds in your coop.